Al-Mutawakkil al-Mutahhar

 Imam Al-Mutawakkil Ali al-Mutahhar (المطهر بن محمد) was a ruler of Yemen from Sana’a who reigned from 1436 to 1474.
-He belonged to the Qasimid family who were descendants of the Prophet Muhammad, He ruled in the way of the Quran and the Sunnah and he left a number of writings on Hadith including praise poetry for the Islamic prophet Mohammad.
+He belonged to the Qasimid family who were descendants Muhammad, He ruled by the Quran and the Sunnah and he left a number of writings on Hadith including poetry praising Mohammad.

 Rivalry for the imamate

 Al-Mutahhar bin Muhammad was no immediate relative of the family that had provided imams for the last three generations.
 He was a descendant of the grand organizer of Zaydiyyah Islam, al-Qasim ar-Rassi (d.
 860), in the 14th degree.
 When the old imam al-Mansur Ali died of the plague that ravaged Yemen in 1436, he was one of three candidates who brought forward their da'wa (call for the imamate).
 He took the honorific title al-Mutawakkil al-Mutahhar.
 The two other claimants were al-Mahdi Salah ad-Din (d.
 1445) and al-Mansur an-Nasir (d.
 1462).
 Of these, al-Mansur initially became the dominant, and imprisoned his two rivals.
 While al-Mahdi died in captivity, al-Mutawakkil was released by his captor after some time.
 In spite of the internal political disunity, the Zaidi community was relatively safe for incursions from the Sunni lowland of Yemen.
 The once powerful Rasulid Dynasty declined rapidly and collapsed altogether in 1442–1454.
 A new lowland power, the Tahiride Dynasty, took over in 1454.
 They did what they could to discomfort the Zaidi state from the beginning.